Boat & PWC: Licences & Training

 Bring your new boat along to your course.
 Mick will be happy to show you its finer points and give you some tips.

 You'll need to do the practical component in our registered training vessel, not in your own boat.
-That's a Transport for NSW requirement.
+That's a NSW Maritime requirement.

 Or thinking of buying?